ysant77/PLP-PM-SemanticForce/README.md

 4. Dataset can be referred here: https://huggingface.co/datasets/yatharth97/PLP_llama2_v1

+## Reference code for dataset generation and model training

+- Model training code is given in the SystemCode/ModelTraining folder.

 ## System Requirements

 - **RAM**: Minimum of 32GB required to run the Llama2-7b and T5 models